MehranGhamaty/PointProcesses/README.md

 This work is the composition of a few papers along with previous implementations of graphical models.

-Feel free to use it if you want.

 # Install

 To install run